Loreto Paz Ansaldo

-The COVID-19 pandemic and current uprisings for racial justice highlight how essential language work is.
+The COVID-19 pandemic and recent uprisings for racial justice highlight how essential language work is.

 Language work is political.
 Language justice, health justice, & racial justice are deeply interconnected.
 People whose languages of preference are not English face immense obstacles in healthcare, and Black and Indigenous people are dying at disproportionate rates due to COVID-19.
 Black immigrants are often erased in the immigration narrative, and they face obstacles both due to anti-Blackness and for not speaking English.

 What can language workers do?
 What are some ways for us non-Black Latinx and non-Black people in general to support the work being done in support of Black Lives?

 - If you’re a Mijente member, you can join the Language Justice League.

 - Learn about the work @ProtestAccess (Twitter) is doing and volunteer if you can.
 They’ll guide you as to their needs & processes.

 - Check out Language Workers 4 Black Lives (Instagram).
 There’s a link to their volunteer sign-up form.